6 min read

 This past year global retail e-commerce sales increase by 16.8% to $4.921 trillion, from 4.213 trillion in 2020.

 Moving forward, it’s becoming more and more important that businesses not only adapt to advertising and communicating on multiple channels, but they do so in a manner that resonates with consumers.
 This is when multichannel efforts start to get kicked to the curb for being outdated, and here’s why that is:

-People prefer to work their way through the buyer’s journey manually rather than be sold to, so modern advertising must toe that line carefully.
+People prefer to manually work their way through the buyer’s journey rather than be sold to, so modern advertising must toe that line carefully.
 Omnichannel marketing tactics are one solution because it makes the campaign seem more personal and less “salesy” since the messaging is consistent, making the potential buyer feel more valued.

 By coordinating consistent efforts, teams can be sure that the consumer’s experience with your brand at all touchpoints is positive, memorable, and valued as more than ‘just a sale.’
 The major difference?
 Prioritizing your customers over your sales.

 THE OLD WAY: MULTICHANNEL E-COMMERCE

 Multichannel e-commerce is a method that essentially spams the buyer with different, unrelated advertisements across multiple channels.
 This feels more like a direct sales pitch and is less effective at driving e-commerce success.
 This is not to say multichannel efforts are entirely ineffective.
 It just means multichannel efforts without more focus on your target audience are less effective.

 How It Works